hemanth1325/Senior-IT-Project---Document-Agent/Docs/12-05-2026_Daily_Record.md

 The workflow included components such as a URL parser, a prompt template, and LiteLLM integration to process and generate responses.

 As a practical use case, I tested the system by scraping information from the MDH website.
 The goal was to retrieve and answer the question: “Where is MDH located?”
 The system successfully processed the web content and generated a relevant response based on the retrieved data.

+# Darshak
+Today, I worked on building a basic RAG (Retrieval-Augmented Generation) system using Langflow.
+I used ChromaDB for storing embeddings and LiteLLM for generating responses.
+The workflow included URL parsing, web scraping, embedding generation, and data retrieval.

+As a test case, I used content from the Media Design University website to answer questions like “Where is MDH located?” and “Who is the CEO of MDH?”.
+This project helped me understand how RAG pipelines, vector databases, and AI workflows work together.